How To Set The Perfect Table Just In Time For Easter!

 Formal Table Setting

 The one rule for a formal table is to have everything equally geometrically spaced.
-A formal table is a well balanced table.
-For the well balanced place setting, your plate goes in the center of the setting.
-A folded napkin is typically placed on the plate or to the left of plate.
+A formal table is a well-balanced table.
+For the well-balanced place setting, your plate goes in the center of the setting.
+A folded napkin is typically placed on the plate or to the left of the plate.
 The utensils are placed in order of use, outside in.
-Working outside in from the left of the plate, you begin with the fish or salad fork.
-Next to the salad fork, the dinner fork which is placed alongside the plate.
+Working outside in from the left of the plate, you begin with the fish or salad fork, then the dinner fork which is placed alongside the plate.

 Basic Table Setting

-Basic table setting is simple and easy.
+The basic table setting is simple and easy.
 Teach your kids and they can set the table for you!
-Plate goes in the center, with dinner fork directly to the left of the plate.
+The plate goes in the center, with dinner fork directly to the left of the plate.
 The napkin is placed outside the fork.
 The knife is placed to the right of the plate and the spoon is placed next to the knife.
 The water glass is placed above the knife.

 Call Colorado Party Rentals To Book Your Next Dinner Party

 We are Denver, Colorado’s premier rental company offering the finest wedding, party, tent and event rentals in Denver.
 We provide superior, high-quality equipment, friendly, knowledgeable customer service, and prompt delivery and setup by a professional staff to help make your event special!